prakayastha/prakayastha.github.io/journal.md

 This is a space to collect my weekly logs on things I've been thinking about, things that excite me, or things that I want to learn.
 Like many things in my life, this exercise is also inspired by [Lucy](https://lucydot.github.io/news/).
 Being an academic can sometimes feel like nothing fruitful has happened if something isn't published every other month, but that obviously isn't true.
 Good science takes time, so here's a record of some non-linear thinking.

+22nd Sept 2026:
+After a few weeks of Young downtime, I was finally able to run some long MD on the quin structures.
+I'm getting quite close to interpreting the order-disorder transitions through angular projections... could this be the first exciting(!) result of my postdoc?

 16th Sept 2026:
 I've worked on computing Raman spectra for a good few years now but never for hybrid organic-inorganic systems.
 This week I'm trying to reproduce the experimental results of some hybrid organic-inorganic perovskite-like structures.